AdobeDocs/platform-learn.en/help/platform/schemas/create-your-first-schema-with-out-of-the-box-components.md

 ---
-title: Create schemas with out-of-the-box components in Adobe Experience Platform
+title: Create schemas
-seo-title: Create schemas in Adobe Experience Platform
 description: This video shows you how to create a simple schema in Adobe Experience Platform using standard classes and mixins.
+role: Data Architect
-feature: xdm
+feature: Schemas
-topics:
 kt: 2697
-audience: architect
-doc-type: video
-activity: setup
 thumbnail: 27012.jpg
 ---

 # Create schemas

 This video shows you how to create a simple schema in Adobe Experience Platform using standard classes and mixins.
-For additional written tutorials, see [create a schema in the UI](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) and [create a schema with the API](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-api.html).
+For detailed product documentation, see [create a schema in the UI](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) and [create a schema with the API](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-api.html).

 >[!VIDEO](https://video.tv.adobe.com/v/27012?quality=12&learn=on)